Anthony helps Knicks edge 76ers 114-113 in finale (Apr 12, 2017) | FOX Sports

 Anthony helps Knicks edge 76ers 114-113 in finale (Apr 12, 2017)

+They might not get to see him play as a Knick ever again.

-NEW YORK (AP) Carmelo Anthony scored 17 points after deciding to play in what could be his final game with the Knicks, and New York beat the Philadelphia 76ers 114-113 on Wednesday night.
+Anthony scored 17 points after deciding to play in what could be his final game with the Knicks, and New York beat the Philadelphia 76ers 114-113.

+He plans to meet with team president Phil Jackson on Thursday and doesn’t know what comes after that.

+”I would love to be back,” Anthony said. ”There’s some things that I would love to see different, kind of just the mentality, just a winning mentality and being committed to that.”

 Anthony had missed the previous two games with a sore left knee and wasn’t expected to play Wednesday, but told Jeff Hornacek he wanted to go.
-He played 23 minutes, sitting out the final quarter while a couple of ”We want Melo!
-We want Melo!” chants broke out.
+He played 23 minutes, sitting out the final quarter as Hornacek said was planned.

-The Knicks finished 31-51 in another dysfunctional and disappointing season that started with promise, but became a sideshow after a disconnect between team president Phil Jackson and Anthony led to trade rumors that engulfed the team.
+The Knicks finished 31-51 in another dysfunctional and disappointing season that started with promise, but became a sideshow after a disconnect between Jackson and Anthony led to trade rumors that engulfed the team.

 Jackson will have to decide this summer if he wants to try again to find a trade, and if so whether Anthony would accept it.

-The All-Star has a no-trade clause and has said he wants to stay in New York, but he may be open to a change of scenery after a fourth straight season out of the playoffs.
+The All-Star has a no-trade clause and may be open to a change of scenery after a fourth straight season out of the playoffs.

+”I have a lot of thinking and reflecting to do and it’s all on me at this point,” Anthony said. ”I’m pretty sure the organization has an idea, a thought on what they want to do and how they want to do it but at this point it’s all on me.”

 Justin Anderson scored 26 points for the 76ers, who finished 28-54 after reaching the end of the season without anyone from their young core of Joel Embiid, Ben Simmons, Jahlil Okafor and Dario Saric.